Arcade Fire: 2013–2015: Reflektor

 Arcade Fire and Mercury Records confirmed that they would release a fourth album in late 2013.
 In December 2012, the band's manager Scott Rodger confirmed that Arcade Fire was in the studio working with regular producer of the band Markus Dravs and James Murphy, frontman of LCD Soundsystem.
 The official Arcade Fire pre-order website set the release date on October 28, 2013.

 The band announced on January 18, 2013, that they were selling the church they had been using as a studio due to a collapsed roof.
 Throughout 2013, the band worked on the album in several different recording studios – including Murphy's DFA Records studio in New York City.
 On June 22, 2013, Rolling Stone reported that new material from the album would be released on September 9, 2013.
 On July 12, the band announced via a reply on Twitter that their new album would be released on October 29.

 Whilst working on the album, Arcade Fire and Owen Pallet wrote the original score of Spike Jonze's 2013 science-fiction romance film Her.
 Arcade Fire also wrote the song "Supersymmetry" for the film, which would later appear on Reflektor, as well as the melody for "Porno" which can be heard on the soundtrack.
 Will Butler and Pallett received a nomination for Best Original Score at the 86th Academy Awards for the score.
 The score was not officially released to the public until 2021.

 Speculation emerged in August that the album would be named Reflektor after images began circulating of street art using the name.
-These images were collected on an Instagram account and later uploads noted the date of September 9 and time of 9 P.M.
+These images were collected on an Instagram account and later uploads noted the date of September 9 and time of 9 pm.
 Arcade Fire confirmed their connection to the campaign with a billboard put up in New York City on August 26, 2013.
 A week later, the band released a 15-second music clip on Spotify titled "9pm 9/9" under the album name Reflektor.